civictechindex/CTI-website-backend/README.md

 #### Running this project directly on your machine (no containers)

 1. Create and activate a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+2. Install [PostgreSQL](https://www.postgresql.org/) if you haven't already.
-2. Install the packages
+3. Install the packages
 ``pip install -r requirements.txt``
-3. Create a .env file inside the `config` subdirectory.
+4. Create a .env file inside the `config` subdirectory.
 This .env file contains the the database credentials your project will use.
 The contents of your .env file should be the following:

     ```